 How the Illegal Pet Trade Endangers Primates

-PASA’s new petition takes on social media giants on behalf of apes and monkeys.
+PASA’s new petition takes on social media giants on behalf of Africa’s great apes and monkeys.

 by Sydney Richards

 The poachers came late in the night and began shooting at a troop of chimpanzees in Angola.
 A matriarch of the troop was shot, and her baby, Leila, clung to her chest as she passed away.
-The female chimps’ body was butchered and sold for meat, and while little Leila was too small to have the same fate, she suffered for many years after that traumatic night, a victim of the illegal pet trade.
+The female chimps’ body was butchered and sold for bushmeat, and while little Leila was too small to have the same fate, she became a victim of the illegal pet trade.